-- B) Selection and Term of Office: - 1) The Parliamentarian shall be appointed by the Internal Vice-President as charged under Article VI, Section 4 (H). - 2) The Parliamentarian shall sit as long as he/she is in continual regular undergraduate attendance at UCSB. - 3) The Parliamentarian shall not concurrently hold an elected office in Associated Students. - 4) He/She must be a student in good standing (GPA of 2.0 or above). - C) Duties of the Parliamentarian: - 1) Shall be familiar with the policies and procedures of the Legislative Council. - 2) Shall be familiar with Robert's Rules of Order.
+- B) Selection and Term of Office: - 1) The Parliamentarian shall be appointed by the Internal Vice-President as charged under Article VI, Section 4 (H). - 2) The Parliamentarian shall sit as long as he/she is in continual regular undergraduate attendance at UCSB. - 3) The Parliamentarian shall not concurrently hold an elected office in Associated Students. - 4) He/She must be a student in good standing (GPA of 2.0 or above). - C) Duties of the Parliamentarian: - 1) Shall be familiar with the policies and procedures of the Legislative Council. - 2) Shall be familiar with Robert's Rules of Order. - 3) Must attend all Legislative Council meetings for their full duration. - a) A Parliamentarian who acquires two (2) unexcused absences in an academic quarter shall be subject to immediate removal by the Legislative Council, pending review by the Legislative Council of mitigating circumstances, by a two-thirds vote (2/3) of the Legislative Council.

-- 3) Must attend all Legislative Council meetings. - 4) Shall give advice when the Internal Vice-President or Representatives have any questions on the procedures of the Council. - 5) Shall hold at least one (1) office hour per week, which shall be primarily devoted to assist Representatives who have parliamentary questions or concerns.
+- 4) Shall give advice when the Internal Vice-President or Representatives have any questions on the procedures of the Council. - 5) Be as neutral as possible with regards to the pending business and discussions of the Council during and outside of meetings. - 6) Shall hold at least one (1) office hour per week, which shall be primarily devoted to assist Representatives who have parliamentary questions or concerns.